mikeraab/docker001/Participant-Guide.md

 **Requirements: user account for Github and DockerHub**

-> If you do not have a Github account, get a free one here: [https://github.com/join](https://github.com/join)
+> * Note - if you do not have a Github account, get a free one here: [https://github.com/join](https://github.com/join)

 Now, you will explore another method of creating a image using GitHub and Docker Hub.